nordic-institute/REST-adapter-service/documentation/CRUD-API-Configuration.md

-This example explains how to configure REST Gateway for a CRUD API.
-REST Gateway version 0.0.4 or later is required for this example.
+This example explains how to configure Rest Adapter Service for a CRUD API.

 ### CRUD API

-In this example a simple imaginary CRUD API is used for demonstrating the configuration of REST Gateway.
+In this example a simple imaginary CRUD API is used for demonstrating the configuration of Rest Adapter Service.
 The CRUD API has five operations that accept and return JSON:

 * list bands
   * ``` [GET]  http://www.api.com/bands```